binamkayastha/MeowTime/README.md

 * It replaces a distracting phone and takes care of - telling time, setting alarms, doing pomodoro, and seeing notifications at a glance.

-What I really find myself wanting is a routine app!
-I have a routine on my phone app but find that my mornings are either ruined because I either:

-* I follow the routine app on my phone, and then get distracted by it.
-* I don't follow the routine app on my phone, and forget to do my routine, or forget to do everything in my routine.

-The pebble does one thing really well - managing time without being distracting.
-And so I thought of building Routini!
-A routine app that fits on your tiny pebble :D

 ## To build and run
 (If on mac)